akeeba/releasemaker/README.md

 An automated script to upload and release a new version of software using an Akeeba Release System installation.

-Copyright (c) 2012-2015 Nicholas K. Dionysopoulos / Akeeba Ltd.
+Copyright (c)2006-2018 Nicholas K. Dionysopoulos / Akeeba Ltd

 ## Before you begin